 Set up SPF to help prevent spoofing

-This article describes how to update an Domain Name Service (DNS) record so that you can use Sender Policy Framework (SPF) email authentication with your custom domain in Office 365.
+This article describes how to update a Domain Name Service (DNS) record so that you can use Sender Policy Framework (SPF) email authentication with your custom domain in Office 365.

-Using SPF helps to validate outbound email sent from your custom domain.
-It's a first step in setting up other recommended email authentication methods DMARC and DKIM (two further email authentication methods supported in Office 365).
+SPF helps validate outbound email sent from your custom domain (is coming from who it says it is).
+It's a first step in setting up the full recommended email authentication methods of SPF, DKIM, and DMARC.

 If you are a small business, or are unfamiliar with IP addresses or DNS configuration, call your Internet domain registrar (ex.
-GoDaddy, Bluehost, web.com) to ask for help with DNS configuration of SPF (and any other email authentication method).
-Also, if you haven't bought, or don't use a custom URL (in other words the URL you and your customers browse to reach Office 365 ends in onmicrosoft.com), SPF has been set up for you in the Office 365 service.
-No further steps are required in that case.
-Thanks for reading.
+GoDaddy, Bluehost, web.com) & ask for help with DNS configuration of SPF (and any other email authentication method).

 Domain names to use for all third-party domains that you need to include in your SPF TXT record.
 Some bulk mail providers have set up subdomains to use for their customers.
 For example, the company MailChimp has set up servers.mcsv.net.